ibm-cloud-architecture/refarch-eda-item-inventory/README.md

 ## In a hurry, just run it

-* Be sure to have created the following topics on your Event Streams instance:
-  * `items` topic with 3 partitions created
-  * `inventory` topic with one partition

-* Get the credentials and TLS certificate from Event Streams on OpenShift.
-Example below uses the `tls-user`, and IBM Event Streams is deployed under the OpenShift project `eventstreams`:
+* Connect to IBM Event Streams via CLI: It is deployed on OpenShift under the `eventstreams` project:

   ```shell
   oc login